russellsanborn/saint-paul-alley-plowing/README.md

 # Saint Paul Alley Plowing Guide
 This is a list of known snowplowers who plow alleys in Saint Paul, MN.
 I hope this is helpful to others.
 Not all snowplowers serve every neighborhood of Saint Paul.

 Disclaimer: I am not endorsing any specific snowplower on this list.
-Use this as a helpful strating place to make the decision of which snowplower is right for you.
+Use this as a helpful starting place to make the decision of which snowplower is right for you.

 ## Snowplowers
 | Snowplower                       | Phone Number | Neighborhoods Served                 |